 How do we submit our Shared Living Agreement?

-A member of our Student Living Operations team will visit your accommodation shortly after you arrive to talk about the Shared Living Agreement and answer any questions you may have.
+A member of our ResLife Operations team will visit your accommodation shortly after you arrive to talk about the Shared Living Agreement and answer any questions you may have.
 Once you have discussed your preferences for living together you can submit your Shared Living Agreement here.

-A copy of this will be shared with the Student Living Operations team, who will keep a record of it to support you and your housemates.
+A copy of this will be shared with the ResLife Operations team, who will keep a record of it to support you and your housemates.

 Our top tips for living together